arctangent-nhsuk/the-way-we-work/quick-guide-for-delivery-managers-and-product-owners.md

 We have recommended that:

 - Principal Engineers focus on ensuring compliance with the Engineering Quality Framework (EQF)
-- Senior Developers focus on system design and documentation activities
+- Senior Developers focus on system design, leading feature development, and documentation
 - More junior developers focus on the usual feature development activities

 Expected benefits to delivery team work: